stinkyElias/SemReBot2/README.md

     ./run.sh
     ```

 7. Build the ROS2 packages inside the container.
-Remember to source the workspace aftrwards
+Remember to source the workspace afterwards
     Terminal 1:
     ```bash
     ./env.sh